dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"super": ["<super-property>", "<super-property>, ...]`

-A property ***must*** be derived from at least one base property.
+A property has to be derived from at least one base property.
 The most generic base property that the DSP offers is _hasValue_.
-In addition, the property may be a subproperty of properties defined in external or other ontologies.
+In addition, the property may be a sub-property of properties defined in external or other ontologies.
 External ontologies like `dcterms` or `foaf` must be defined in the "prefix" section.

 In this case the qualified name - including the prefix of the external or internal ontology - has to be given.